nixworks/public/news/2010/04/7/README.md

 ##### Turkish
 ### [Turkey's Prime Minister, Recep Tayyip Erdogan, describes Israel as the "main threat to peace" in the Middle East. ](/news/2010/04/7/turkey-s-prime-minister-recep-tayyip-erdoaan-describes-israel-as-the-main-threat-to-peace-in-the-middle-east.md)
-_Context: Prime Minister, Recep Tayyip Erdogan, Middle East, Turkish, Israel_
+_Context: Prime Minister, Israel, Recep Tayyip Erdogan, Turkish, Middle East_

 ##### FC Barcelona
 ### [FC Barcelona's Lionel Messi is widely hailed as the best footballer in the world after scoring four goals for the first time in his career in one UEFA Champions League game, including his fourth hat-trick of 2010. ](/news/2010/04/7/fc-barcelona-s-lionel-messi-is-widely-hailed-as-the-best-footballer-in-the-world-after-scoring-four-goals-for-the-first-time-in-his-career-i.md)